MuhammadAli8209/MuhammadAliWebsite/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](./LICENSE) file for more details.

-## Notice

-This project includes code developed by Muhammad Ali ([https://MuhammadAliWebsite.github.io](https://muhammadali8209.github.io/MuhammadAliWebsite/)).
-Before you look at the code, please see the [NOTICE](./NOTICE) file for additional details.

 ### `npm test`